js216/mp135_boot/remove_optee/README.md

 - Check for additional SMC calls

+- Explain how SCMI clocks work

+- Unsecure access to the RCC registers

 - (Work in progress!)
 Disable SMC calls from Linux

 Note that removing OP-TEE is NOT supported by official ST resources, where the